My Weekly Grind

 4. Focus on Uncommon Rarity Symbols

 Every MTG set beginning with Exodus uses colored rarity set symbols on cards.
 Commons cards are black and uncommon cards are silver.
-When sorting cards, I recommend looking for silver uncommon cards.
+When sorting cards, I recommend looking for uncommon Silver cards.
 I generally skip through all common unless I recognize the artwork or the card name.
 The reason for doing this is because very few common cards hold value.
 It is a waste of time trying to look at every single card in a box.
 An exception to this rule is when I come across old sets like Zendikar, Fifth Dawn, and Dissension.
 Common cards can be worth a few dollars from these sets.
 I will also take my time looking through Modern Masters sets.

 5. Make Piles of Cards From Sets Without Rarity Symbols